mmoran0032/essentials/README.md

 template has placeholder within the import statements, but you can ignore this.
 Those poor placeholders show that you *must* replace them, so don't worry about it.

+The book I'm using uses Bootstrap to edit CSS and such.
+I'm guessing it is easier to use than my previous work of just manually changing the css, but who knows?
+I'm going to try it out to follow along, and maybe I'll like it.

+- bootstrap (`git@github.com:twbs/bootstrap.git`)

 ROOT